eladc/Facebook-Search-in-Groups/README.md

 # Facebook-Search-in-Groups
-Search in Facebook open groups for posts according to given keywords.
+Search in Facebook open groups for posts according to given keywords, using Facebook's GraphAPI.

 The script will yield the results in a HTML file.